 THE GATHERING: PROGRAMME

 The Gathering is a four-day programme during which we work with international guests and artists, and with you.
 During the first two days, we will shed new light on existing work in different in-depth working groups.
 This will be followed by a two-day public programme with performance and debate.
 You can participate in the four-day programme with working groups or only in the public programme.
-You can find all the tickets here.

 In-depth working groups | Thursday 20 & Friday 21 October

 In in-depth working groups we shed new light on existing work.

 Drawing on performative conversations previously developed by Building Conversation – Thinking together– an experiment (2014) and Time Loop (2016) – we engage with issues and topics relevant to today.
 What is our relationship to our inspiration sources?
 Where does the responsibility of a maker begin and end?
 What is (still) possible in the public debate?
 Where do the sensitivities lie and what forms of conversation do we need now?
 We invite you to share knowledge and strengths and explore these issues together, both for Building Conversation and for your own practice.